turbot/guardrails-lib-ai/README.md

 - All API requests will be routed through the specified proxy server
 - The proxy configuration is applied consistently across all providers
 - Both HTTP and HTTPS proxies are supported
-- Proxy authentication is supported (if required by your proxy server)

 ## Error Handling